MetabolicAtlas/MetabolicAtlas/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] I have checked so that the same data as before is returned by the API